Written by Roseanne Bradley,

 The cash incentive caveats

 There are several caveats to receiving the cash incentive.
 Prospective residents must purchase and own a property on one of the rural Irish islands.
-It must have been vacant for at least 2 years and built before 1993.
+It must have been vacant for at least two years and built before 1993.

 The money can’t be blown on a cruise or trip of a lifetime though – the grant can only be used for building work that would improve your home’s structure or design.